The Evanston and Chicago campuses span 265 acres. We aim to keep our campuses, including Lake Michigan, as healthy as

 - Planting adaptive, low-maintenance, and drought-tolerant plants where possible to limit the need for fertilizer and irrigation.

-- We also encourage walking by constructing wide, plentiful walkways and placing new parking lots on the perimeter of campus where possible.
+- Encouraging walking campus by constructing wide, plentiful walkways and placing new parking lots on the perimeter of campus where possible.

 Limiting impact on Lake Michigan

 Our proximity to Lake Michigan is one of our campuses greatest assets.
 Our goal is to limit any impact we may have on this important body of water.
 This includes: